 At the end of the day we will convene just for a few minutes to review the main points about how to get the best out of a wide-angle lens.

-Is this wide-angle lens workshop for me?
+6 – Is the wide-angle lens workshop for me?

 A wide-angle lens workshop is about learning, growing and expressing yourself with greater clarity as a photographer.
 We will be using tutorials, picture taking sessions and feedback to review your learning and owning the topics presented.
-If you are looking for a small group where you can gain positive feedback on the pictures you have taken during the workshop, then this is the workshop for you.
+If you are looking for a small group where you can gain positive feedback on the pictures you have taken during the workshop, this is the workshop for you.

 Making your best, even better